sjbennett123/gloryforthefist/content/writing.md

 ---
 ```

-If there is something that you are not using don't populate it the system will handle it.
+If there is something that you are not using, don't populate it; the system will handle it.

 #### Title

 A distinctive title for your module.
-Something that can be talked about around the shack that evokes the feel of your module.
+It should be something that can be talked about around the shack and that evokes the feel of your module.

 *This is bad "Crab People 3" or "Sneaking Module".*

 #### Brief/Description

 **Enter this as description in your code.**

-This is a one or two sentence description of the module.
-Don't put any mystery in here be as simple and direct as possible.
+This is a one- or two-sentence description of the module.
+Don't put any mystery in here; be as simple and direct as possible.

 *This is bad "The adventurers discover that all that glitters is not gold when the Crab People are involved".*

-*This is good.
-"The adventurers try to find a buried treasure but are attacked by the Crab People"*
+*This is good: "The adventurers try to find a buried treasure but are attacked by the Crab People."*

 #### Schedule

-Friday, Saturday Random,Townsfolk or unsorted.
-If this is left blank it will go to unsorted.
+Friday, Saturday, Random, Townsfolk, or unsorted.
+If this is left blank, it will go to unsorted.

 #### Weight

-will need tinkered with so that it shows up in the list in a reasonable place.
+This will need to be tinkered with so that it shows up in the list in a reasonable place.
 Higher weights go to the bottom.

 #### Plotline

 The name of the plotline that this relates to.

 #### Requirements

-The conditions that need met for the module to be ran.
-If the module needs run at night or must be ran after another module.
+The conditions that need to be met for the module to run, such as whether the module needs to run at night or after another module.

 #### Background

-Stuff that leads up to the module.
-Often you will have bits of lore that the runner should know and would get tripped up on.
+Information that leads up to the module.
+Often, you will have bits of lore that the runner should know and might otherwise get tripped up on.

 #### Synopsis

 The meat and potatoes of the write-up.
-Be as verbose as you can and explain all the ins and outs of the adventure.
+Be as verbose as you can, and explain all the ins and outs of the adventure.
 Someone should be able to run the module with just the information here.
-The rest of the writeup will make it really shine but you will need to spell it out here.
+The rest of the write-up will make it really shine, but you will need to spell it out here.

 #### Outcomes

-The things you can see coming of the module.
-Think about stuff like how the players can lose and how the players might not follow what you have planned.
-This section is really important for when you have a bunch of modules that you string together or a pitched battle.
+The things that can come from the module.
+Think about things such as how the players can lose and how they might not follow what you have planned.
+This section is really important when you have a bunch of modules that you string together or a pitched battle.

 #### Hook

-This is how the players get on the module.
-All modules need a hook of some sort even if it's the players find an "Adventure Card" in the woods or the players tell the game master that they are going to "The Forgotten City".
+This is how the players get into the module.
+All modules need a hook of some sort, even if it is the players finding an "Adventure Card" in the woods or telling the game master that they are going to "The Forgotten City."

 #### Page

-If the module doesn't outwardly contain any combat then marking as a "Page" module is a good idea.
-Put some notes on where violence can break out so that the NPC's know how to deal with it.
+If the module doesn't outwardly contain any combat, marking it as a "Page" module is a good idea.
+Add some notes about where violence can break out so that the NPCs know how to deal with it.

 #### Number of Cast Members

 Give a range.
-The fewer cast members that CAN run a module the better don't get too ambitious and write a module that requires 10-15 NPC's.
-Often you will have "mooks" that will be able to be added to a scene to flesh it out.
-Do the work before the event and optimize your design so that it uses less resources from the backend
+The fewer cast members who can run a module, the better.
+Don't get too ambitious and write a module that requires 10-15 NPCs.
+Often, you will have "mooks" who can be added to a scene to flesh it out.
+Do the work before the event and optimize your design so that it uses fewer resources from the backend.

 #### Roles

-These are the different roles that the cast members will be playing for the encounter.
+These are the different roles that the cast members will play for the encounter.
 Each role will be given the module sheet and the role card.
-Remember that the Hook needs a role card too.
+Remember that the hook needs a role card, too.

 #### Props

 These are the props that are needed for the module to run.
-Before the event we will check to make sure that we have all these things in the NPC Shack and if we don't have them we will either make them or change the module.
-If special props are needed for the encounter, make it as easy as possible to use them.
-Have checklists to make sure you get all the props with a description of the props.
-Also have notes about what props are essential and which props are optional for the encounter to do down successfully.
+Before the event, we will check to make sure that we have all these things in the NPC Shack.
+If we don't have them, we will either make them or change the module.
+If special props are needed for the encounter, make them as easy as possible to use.
+Have checklists to make sure you get all the props, along with descriptions of them.
+Also, have notes about which props are essential and which are optional for the encounter to be successful.

 #### Tags and Treasure

-Any tags that are needed for the encounter, generally you will divvy the treasure for each of the different roles if this is not the case mark it down.
-Remember that the treasure for a module is often the MOST important thing for the players even though it can be easy to forget about.
+List any tags that are needed for the encounter.
+Generally, you will divide the treasure among the different roles; if this is not the case, mark it down.
+Remember that the treasure for a module is often the MOST important thing for the players, even though it can be easy to forget about.

 #### Scenes

-List out all of the scenes that will be used in the module.
-If there is a cave with 5 rooms write out 5 scenes.
+List all of the scenes that will be used in the module.
+If there is a cave with five rooms, write out five scenes.
 Detail any setup that is needed.
-Detail both the Out of Game setup that is needed as well as what the scene is in the game.
-Possibly give a description that the runner can read as "Box Text".
-Don’t detail “the Tavern” or “The Town” as a scene.
-It is assumed that part of the module will interact with the players that are away from the module area due.
+Detail both the out-of-game setup and what the scene is in the game.
+If appropriate, provide a description that the runner can read as "box text."
+Don’t detail “the Tavern” or “the Town” as scenes.
+It is assumed that part of the module will interact with players who are away from the module area.
 Set the scene and be clear about boundaries.
-Often you will be using things that don't mean what they say they mean.
+Often, you will be using things that don't mean what they say they mean.

 #### Flee Point

 Every module will need a way for someone to get out and get back to town.
-Detail both what the way out is Out of Game ie "The Door to the Module Shack" and in game "The entrance to the cave that leads back to the surface".
-If there is not a way out then you will want to make it very clear that there is no escape.
+Detail both what the way out is out of game, such as "the door to the Module Shack," and in game, such as "the entrance to the cave that leads back to the surface."
+If there is not a way out, make it very clear that there is no escape.

 #### Non-Standard Effects

-Anything that does not conform to the NERO rules will go here.
+Anything that does not conform to the NERO rules goes here.
 These deviations will be detailed at the start of the module.

 #### Rules Clarifications

-What rules are heavily used on the encounter that would do with some clarification.
+What rules are heavily used in the encounter and would benefit from clarification?

 #### Craftsman Information

-What information do you give to people that have craftsman skills.
+What information do you give to people who have craftsman skills?

 #### Transformations

-Do transforms go up?
+Do transformations go up?
 Which ones?

 #### Running Notes

 This is the guidance that you would give a runner.
-Often the things you want to put there belong in the Synopsis or the Background.
+Often, the things you want to put there belong in the Synopsis or the Background.
 Try to reserve this for advice about how to make the encounter run smoothly.

 #### Rules Clarifications

-Most people that play NERO haven’t' read the rules.
-They are just playing it by what they see and they reference the PDF when they get home.
-To help keep the game from being anarchy we go over the rules that are immediately important when they come up on our encounters.
-For instance if you are going to be using a bunch of monsters with waylay go over the waylay rules at the start of the encounter.
-Calling a hold for odd effects pre module if done every module would be standard and would feel less like a verbal bashing if done consistently.
+Most people who play NERO haven’t read the rules.
+They are playing based on what they see, and they reference the PDF when they get home.
+To help keep the game from becoming anarchy, we go over the rules that are immediately important when they come up in our encounters.
+For instance, if you are going to use a bunch of monsters with waylay, go over the waylay rules at the start of the encounter.
+Calling a hold for odd effects before the module, if done for every module, would be standard and would feel less like a verbal bashing if done consistently.

 ---

-If you think that a bit of information might be useful, put it in the write-up. -- One of the things that I often see if people stopping me when I do the read through of the write-up to give some information about the setting or the encounter.
-Put that in the write-up.
+If you think that a bit of information might be useful, put it in the write-up.
+One of the things that I often see is people stopping me during the read-through of the write-up to give me information about the setting or the encounter.
+Put that information in the write-up.

-When writing a module try to ensure that the basics are handled well before you get "Crazy" monsters all have cards and are costumed etc.
+When writing a module, try to ensure that the basics are handled well before you add "crazy" elements.
+Make sure all monsters have cards and costumes, etc.

-When you are doing a writeup many small details that seem superfluous are just the thing that is needed to make the thing shine.
-The standard format is just the bare minimum for the thing to be usable.
+When you are doing a write-up, many small details that seem superfluous are exactly what is needed to make it shine.
+The standard format is just the bare minimum for the work to be usable.
 Try to capture as much of your vision in your writing as you can.
-The best writeup is like the writer being there explaining the plan to you.
+The best write-up is like having the writer there to explain the plan to you.

-Read the write-up aloud before giving it the thumbs up.
-The cast will be reading it aloud you don't want to look like an asshole.
+Read the write-up aloud before giving it the thumbs-up.
+The cast will be reading it aloud, and you don't want to look unprepared.

 ### Role